Books with Teenage Characters

 Book Summary

-Elwood is getting ready to enroll in the local black college and has big dreams.
+He is getting ready to enroll in the local Black college and has big dreams.
 Everything changes when an innocent mistake causes him to be sent to The Nickel Academy to be “reformed” from his so-called crimes.

-While the 2020 Pulitzer Prize-winning novel The Nickel Boys is fiction, it’s based on real “schools” and the unspeakable treatment of young Black men who were sent there during the 1960s.
+While this 2020 Pulitzer Prize-winning novel is fiction, it’s based on real “schools” and the unspeakable treatment of young Black men who were sent there during the 1960s.
 Elwood does his best to remain optimistic, but his positive attitude is challenged by his new friend Turner, who has experienced a different world growing up.

 The Book Girls Say…